-- Stuff about 3/4 of the peppers with the mixture above then arrange in circles in a large pot.
+- Stuff about 3/4 of each pepper with the meat mixture then layer in circles in a large pot (only one layer of peppers don’t stack them).
 The pot should also be tall enough to fit the peppers covered in water.

 - Cover with a large plate which should sit directly on the peppers then add a lid to your pot and bring to a boil.
-Then turn the heat to lowest.
+Turn the heat to lowest and keep simmering.

 - Simmer for 2 hours, making sure the water has not evaporated completely (add a little more if you notice is gone, so check every once in a while).
 When the time expires you should have a thick sauce covering the peppers about half way.